traf72/react.grid/Readme.md

 * From the root of the project run the `node_modules\.bin\webpack --mode=production` command.
 * Run the index.html file.

+To run client tests execute the `npm test` command from the root of the project.

 This is the part of a real project.
 All code except the js\src\libs\ folder is written personally.